Directive: Mobile Outdoor Food Service Unit Gas Approval Requirements

 This directive details Technical Safety BC gas approval requirements for mobile outdoor food service units (MOFSU) with walls on all four sides and a permanent roof; constructed, imported, or operated in British Columbia.

-Excluded from this directive: other outdoor appliances, hot dog carts, and trailers.
-These must be certified to the appropriate Canadian Recognized Standard by an accredited certification body.
+Excluded from this directive are other outdoor appliances, hot dog carts, and trailers.
+These must be certified to the appropriate Canadian Recognized Standard by a Standards Council of Canada accredited certification body.

 Definitions